 director Kathryn Bigelow

 It would be over a month until Ferman received a reply, which came into the BBFC on December 15th 1995.
-One of the film's producers responded to Ferman's concerns, leaving no doubt as to the position the filmmakers were taking on the snuff sequence:
+One of the film's producers responded to Ferman's concerns, leaving no doubt as to the position the filmmakers were taking on the snuff

 I am extremely proud to have been a part of the long struggle to get ["Strange Days"] made without artistic compromise in a studio system which rewards "Batman" sequels and "Dumb and Dumber".
-At every juncture a conscious
+At every juncture a

-decision was made by us to use off-camera inferred and implied action to accomplish our goals.
+conscious decision was made by us to use off-camera inferred and implied action to accomplish our goals.
 The minimum amount of on-camera violence has been used.

 Let us most emphatically say this: "Strange Days" bears no resemblance to a 'slasher film', or as you say 'See the pretty lady, cut her up!"
 The movies that you refer to do not have any moral reference point and are intentionally

 exploitative.
 "Strange Days" by contrast has a very strong and clear moral compass...
-[Lenny's] horror at the actions of the killer is abundantly clear, both in reactions at the time, and in subsequent scenes, and the film never glorifies the
+[Lenny's] horror at the actions of the killer is abundantly clear, both in reactions at the time, and in subsequent scenes, and the film never

 "Obviously, we agree with your assessment of "Strange Days" with an 18 rating.
-However, we believe that in the sequence in question, to cut further would rob it of impact, which is not gratuitous but is the plot-engine which drives the
+However, we believe that in the sequence in question, to cut further would rob it of impact, which is not gratuitous but is the plot-engine which

-entire story.
+drives the entire story.
 I feel strongly that we are standing now on the threshold of Kathryn's artistic integrity being threatened...
 I urge you to reconsider your position.

 Cut Scenes: Cinema cuts to the killing of Iris

 But true to style, Ferman stood his ground.
-In the January of 1996, Ferman was informed that Bigelow thought that his request to remove the sight of Iris's killer gazing at her naked breasts before cutting her underwear was a reasonable one, and one
+In the January of 1996, Ferman was informed that Bigelow thought that his request to remove the sight of Iris's killer gazing at her naked breasts before cutting her underwear was a reasonable one,

-proceeding shot.
+nudity in the proceeding shot.
 This change ensured that the film's running time would remain unchanged for the film's British release.

 This re-cut sequence was seen by Ferman, along with three other examiners, just over a month later on February 13th 1996 when Strange Days was finally issued its 18 rating.
-All of the BBFC examiners in attendance agreed that the cut was acceptable and
+All of the BBFC examiners in attendance agreed that the cut was

-had not damaged the scene, but that quite rightly there was:
+acceptable and had not damaged the scene, but that quite rightly there was:

 ...some question as to how much of a difference it had made.